jjwithanr/obsidian_bible_study/docs/New Testament/Titus/Titus3.md

 See [Galations 4:9](Galations4.md#v.8-9) also.

-Paul's emphasis on the trait of self-controlled infers the reader already has passions and desires in this life albeit divinely oriented or not.
 The attainment of divinely oriented desires is not emphasised here.
 It is the proper control of all the desires existing within the individual whether spiritual or not.
 Young people who are filled with passion for the Lord without enough respective self-control will simply become misguided in their own ambitions thinking it God's will all along.
+#jj

 #### v.4-5
 >But when the **kindness and love** of God our Savior appeared, <sup>5</sup>he saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit,